 “Equally heinous, is that your parents sought to withhold their hybrid plants from discovery by the FedState so they could sell them for profit.
 These super-producing plants would have disrupted farming throughout the nation, causing farm-camps to no longer need half their workforce.”

-Trent felt the revulsion for his parents roll around the room like a sickly smell.
-None of these community organizers, as they liked to call themselves, gave a damn for the families that relied on his parents’ work to avoid starving through the Dark Days after the Collapse.
+Trent sensed the revulsion for his parents roll around the room like a sickly smell.
+None of these community helpers, as they liked to call themselves, gave a damn for the families that relied on his parents’ work to avoid starvation through the Dark Days after the Collapse.
 All they cared about was feeding their power through intimidation and lies.

 The list of offenses, once honorable acts of citizenship, went on and on.